 CRICOS Course Code: 081132F

 The MITHM is made up of 16 subjects.
-Students must undertake four (4) foundation subjects, nine (9) core subjects, and three (3) optional subjects in accordance with the structure below.
+Students must undertake four (4) foundation subjects, ten (10) core subjects and two (2) optional subjects in accordance with the structure below.

 - LB5212 Accounting and Finance for Managers

 - LB5236 International Political Economy or LB5228 The Changing Business Environment

 - TO5104 Tourist Management Strategies